MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-deploy.md

 ## Call the reusable workflow on the release event

-In this section, we will call the resuble workflow on the [release event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#release).
+In this section, we will call the reusable workflow on the [release event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#release).

 1. Navigate to **Actions** and select **New workflow**.